oyindonesia/external-api-docs/source/includes/_static_va.md

 WAITING_PAYMENT | This status means that VA is active and can receive a payment PAYMENT_DETECTED | This status means that there are incoming payment to VA Number EXPIRED | This status means that VA is expired.
 You cannot accept or make update to VA Number with this status.
+STATIC_TRX_EXPIRED | This status means that Transaction is expired.
+If VA have a unlimited lifetime, you can create a new transaction using update va info.
 COMPLETE | This status means that VA is closed/complete after get incoming payment.
 You cannot accept or make update to VA Number with this status.
 Only Static VA with attribute `is_single_use` true can have this status.